AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/extract-content.md

    ![Auto complete fields in query editor](assets/extract-content/auto-complete-fields.png)

-1. Delimit multiple fields with a comma (`,`) and press Ctrl+Space or Option+Space again to select additional fields.
+1. Delimit multiple fields with a comma (`,`) or space and press Ctrl+Space or Option+Space again to select additional fields.

 1. As you work, you can tap or click the **Prettify** button to automatically format your code so that it is easier to read.